xiezy1996/xiezy1996.github.io/_pages/about.md

 Hi, I am Ziyi Xie \(谢子怡\).
 Welcome to my page 👋 <a name ="about-me"> </a>
 =====

-I am pursuing a PhD degree with the School of Electronics and Information Engineering, Harbin Institute of Technology.
+I am an assistant professor with Harbin Institute of Technology, Shenzhen.
+I received the PhD degree in information and communication engineering from Harbin Institute of Technology in 2024.
 Before this, I earned a bachelor's degree of communication engineering at Harbin Institute of Technology.

 My research focuses on performance analysis on wireless communications.
 The topics include reconfigurable intelligent surfaces, near-field communications, and next-generation multiple access techniques.